 What are we looking for in acceptable fabrics?

-In order to manage night sweats well, we ideally want a fabric that can absorb and wick moisture as quickly as possible.
-In fact, we want it to manage moisture so quickly that you, the sleeper, avoid being disturbed.
+In order to manage night sweats well, we ideally want a fabric that can wick moisture as quickly as possible.
+In fact, we want it to manage moisture and heat so quickly that you, the sleeper, avoid being disturbed.
 That means the fabric needs to respond to heat and moisture actively.
 Not all fabrics can do that effectively, as we’ve seen.
 But there are a few that do.

 Viscose and rayon (acceptable-ish)